mohammadkhawandy/Data_analysis/README.md

-# 🧠 Feature Selection and Classification for Banking Dataset
+#  Feature Selection and Classification for Dataset

 This project aims to analyze a dataset by applying multiple **feature selection techniques** and comparing their performance in predicting customer subscription behavior.
 The system includes both **a Python backend** and an interactive **Streamlit application** for easy data analysis and visualization.